vmag/lithuanian-open-dr2/index.md

 45 minute service, 1-2 services.

 #### Championship configuration
 Setups allowed.
 Hardcore damage.
 Any camera.
-Assists on.
+Assists off.

 ### How to win
 The driver with the most points wins.